AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 Update any existing scheduled Data Feeds and Data Warehouse requests to use the FTP cloud accounts you created.

-* **Data Feeds**: Go to **Admin** > **Data Feeds**, edit each scheduled  Data Feed or Data Warehouse request that uses an FTP account, then change the destination to the newly created FTP cloud account.
+* **Data Feeds**: Go to **Admin** > **Data Feeds**, edit each scheduled  Data Feed that uses an FTP account, then change the destination to the newly created FTP cloud account.

   For detailed instructions, see [Edit a data feed](/help/export/analytics-data-feed/df-manage-feeds.md#edit-a-data-feed) in [Manage data feeds](/help/export/analytics-data-feed/df-manage-feeds.md).

 * **Data Warehouse**: Go to **Tools** > **Data Warehouse**, edit each scheduled Data Warehouse request that uses an FTP account, then change the report destination to the newly created FTP cloud account.

   For detailed instructions, see [Edit requests](/help/export/data-warehouse/data-warehouse-requests-manage.md#edit-requests) in [Manage Data Warehouse requests](/help/export/data-warehouse/data-warehouse-requests-manage.md).

 ### Step 5: Ensure that scheduled Data Feeds and Data Warehouse requests are being delivered correctly.

 After updating each existing Data Feed and Data Warehouse request to use the new FTP account and location, wait for the next scheduled delivery.
 Verify that data arrives at the new destination as expected.

 ## Request a new account secret

-Request a new account secret from Adobe only after you complete all the preparation steps described in [Prepare to rotate account secrets](#prepare-to-rotate-account-secrets).
+>[!NOTE]
+>
+>The following steps apply only if you are using an Adobe-provided FTP account.
+For example, the FTP hostname is `ftp.omniture.com`, `ftp2.omniture.com` or similar.
+If your FTP hostname is not provided by Adobe, please contact your FTP host provider for details on changing the account secret.

 >[!IMPORTANT]
 >
+>Request a new account secret from Adobe only after you complete all the preparation steps described in [Prepare to rotate account secrets](#prepare-to-rotate-account-secrets).
+>
 >After Adobe Customer Care provides a new account secret, the old account secret is immediately invalidated.
 There is no way to revert to the previous account secret.

-To request a new account secret:
+To request a new account secret from Adobe:

-1. Have a supported user in your organization contact **Adobe Customer Care**.
+1. Contact Adobe Customer Care.

 1. For each FTP account, provide the **Hostname**, **Port**, **Username**, and **Location account secret** for each account that needs a new account secret.

-1. Customer Care will generate a new account secret for each account.
+   Customer Care will generate a new account secret for each account.

+1. Continue immediately with the following section, [After you receive the new account secret](#after-you-receive-the-new-account-secret).

 ## After you receive the new account secret